11 MWC videos you have to watch

 The new Nokia 6 has traditional Finnish design and 100-percent pure Android Nougat on board.

-The Moto G5 Plus has a metal build, a high-end camera and better-than-expected for a budget phone.
+The Moto G5 Plus has a metal build, a high-end camera and better-than-expected specs all around for a budget phone.

-ZTE's Blade V8 Mini and V8 Lite don't cost much, and still have a metal body, Android Nougat phone and a dual-cameras setup.
+ZTE's Blade V8 Mini and V8 Lite don't cost much and still have a metal body, Android Nougat and a dual-camera setup.

-The screens on Sony's new mid-range XA1 and XA Ultra Android phones stretch right to the edge of the phone.
-Though some sacrifices were made to this happen.
+The screens on Sony's new midrange XA1 and XA Ultra Android phones stretch right to the edge of the phone.
+Though some sacrifices were made to make this happen.

 Mobile World Congress 2017